khushi-paldiwal/project/README.md

 ## Contributors to the project

--Khushi: ContactController.php and ContactPolicy.php
+- **Khushi: ContactController.php and ContactPolicy.php and Implementation of project
--Akshay: Models and Migrations
+- **Akshay: Models and Migrations
--Janav: Routes (web.php) and Ideation of project
+- **Janav: Routes (web.php) and Ideation of project
--Netal: Contacts in Views of the project + CSS
+- **Netal: Contacts in Views of the project + CSS
--Pratyush: Layouts in Views of the project + CSS
+- **Pratyush: Layouts in Views of the project + CSS

 ## Setup Instructions